mariellefoster/marf-books/README.md

 - Ivan Brunetti: Cartooning
 - Priya Sharma: Ormeshadow
 - Max Gladstone: Empress of Forever
+- Saad Z. Hossain: The Gurkha and the Lord of Tuesday

 ## Next
 - Susan Orlean: The Library Book